nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 }
 ```

-I'm not gonna go over `RetrieveCourses`, since `RetrieveSubjectAreas` is pretty similar.
+I'm not going to go over `RetrieveCourses`, since `RetrieveSubjectAreas` is pretty similar.
 Besides, the interesting stuff is in `FetchAndSaveSections`.
-In `FetchAndSaveSections`, we:
+In `FetchAndSaveSections`, I:

-1. Make a HTTP request to the endpoint with the section information we care about
+1. Make a HTTP request to the endpoint with the relevant section information
 1. Parse the response
 1. Iterate through each row of the section table
 1. For each row, extract the relevant section information